 Survey will be performed at the following stages of SCA construction and operations: (i) before and after the construction of the perimeter berm and the clay liner; (ii) after the construction of the gravel drainage layer; and (iii) before and after the placement of final cover.
-By comparing the measurement at different times, the total and incremental settlement of the foundation SOLW and the dredge material can be determined.
+By comparing the measurements, the thickness of each layer can be determined, using a procedure described in Attachment E. Additionally, by comparing the measurement at different times, the total and incremental settlement of the foundation SOLW and the dredge material can be determined.
+Attachment E includes a figure and sample calculation to illustrate the use of survey data to determine the total and incremental settlement.
+Seventeen reference points/benchmarks outside of the SCA will also be monitored.